githwxi/ATS-Xanadu/xassets/README.md

 ATS3.
 The word `ats3` in the name indicates that the compiler is built via the use of some ATS3 compiler written in ATS3 itself.
 For instance, this compiler can compile its own source code, that is, bootstrap itself.
-If we refer the previous compiler as ATS3-compiler_ats2 and this one as ATS3-compiler_ats3.
-Then we have the following informative equalities:
+If we refer the first ATS3 compiler as ATS3-compiler_ats1 (whose source is written ATS2), and the previous compiler as ATS3-compiler_ats2, and this one as ATS3-compiler_ats3.
+Then we have the following informative equations:

 ```
 (
 Assume ATS2-compiler is available
 )
+ATS3-compiler_ats1 = ATS2-compiler.compile(ATS3-source_ats2)
-ATS3-compiler_ats2 = ATS2-compiler.compile(ATS3-source)
+ATS3-compiler_ats2 = ATS3-compiler_ats1.compile(ATS3-source_ats3)
-ATS3-compiler_ats3 = ATS3-compiler_ats2.compile(ATS3-source)
+ATS3-compiler_ats3 = ATS3-compiler_ats2.compile(ATS3-source_ats3)
-ATS3-compiler_ats3 = ATS3-compiler_ats3.compile(ATS3-source)
+ATS3-compiler_ats3 = ATS3-compiler_ats3.compile(ATS3-source_ats3)
 ```

-It is due to the last equation that ATS3-compiler_ats3 is claimed to be able to boostrap itself.
-In this particular case, we say that ATS3 can be boostrapped via JS since ATS3-compiler_ats3 is a program in JS.
+It is due to the last equation that ATS3-compiler_ats3 is claimed to be able to bootstrap itself.
+In this particular case, we say that ATS3 can be bootstrapped via JS since ATS3-compiler_ats3 is a program in JS.

 (
 ATS3 can be bootstrapped via Python (PY) as well, though bootstapping